mraselimo/monadic-drawing-library/README.md

 ### Prerequisites
-The  `Haskell Glasgow Compiler`  which can installed by
+The  `Haskell Glasgow Compiler`  which can be installed by
 ```
 sudo apt-get install haskell-platform
 ```